Manly West

 Manly West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Key projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (2018), Rivermakers Precinct (started 2019), and Manly Road Residences (scheduled for completion in 2023).
-Below is a list of those most relevant.
+AreaSearch identified 15 projects likely impacting the area.
+Key projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (scheduled completion in 2023), Rivermakers Precinct (commenced in June 2021), and Manly Road Residences (expected completion by late 2024).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.